 - Eat Svanetian salt: Trust me, it’s worth a mention!
 Svanetian salt is an addictive concoction made from sea salt and spices—fenugreek, dill, coriander, cumin, marigold, red pepper, and who knows what else.
 You’ll find it on the dining tables of every good guesthouse and restaurant in the area.
 We purchased a few bags from our guesthouse to take back to Tbilisi as a gift for our Airbnb hosts—it went down very well.

 Looking for something different?
 Try another of these popular destinations in Georgia to get your mountain fix.

 A ski resort town located off the Georgian Military Highway between Tbilisi and Kazbegi.
-Sitting on the south-facing plateau of the Greater Caucasus, Gudauri boasts fantastic views of the mountain range.
+Sitting on the south-facing plateau of the Greater Caucasus mountains, Gudauri boasts fantastic views of the mountain range.

 One of Kazbegi’s highest settlements, Juta is located 24km east of Stepantsminda, close to the Chaukhi mountain range.
 Check out Fifth Season cabins if you’re headed this way.

 100km (approximately 4 hours by marshrutka) northeast of Kutaisi, Racha-Lechkhum-Kvemo Svaneti Planned National Park—or Racha—sits in the upper Rioni river valley at the foot of the Greater Caucasus mountains.
 As well as gorgeous mountain-scapes, the park contains Shaori—the region’s largest lake— and the town of Nikortmsinda, with its 10th century temple.
 Learn more about visiting Racha here.